 The student is then responsible for requesting the accommodation for each course via MyDRC and the Accommodation Request process.
-Once the student has the Accommodation Letter outlining the approved note-taking accommodation they pick up the Notetaker Contract and NCR paper (if needed) from the DRC Front Office or ask for it to be e-mailed by calling 760-593-7230 or firstname.lastname@example.org.
+Once the student has the Accommodation Letter outlining the approved note-taking accommodation they pick up the Notetaker Contract or and NCR paper (if needed)from the DRC Front Office or ask for it to be e-mailed by calling 760-593-7230 or firstname.lastname@example.org.

 The student may ask the professor for assistance in requesting the note-taking service.
-Such assistance may include making a request to the class without identifying the student or the professor soliciting an individual to provide the service.
+Such assistance may include making or emailing a request to the class without identifying the student or the professor soliciting an individual to provide the service.
 A sample announcement has been provided below.

 Announcement Professor Can Make in Class to Assist with Obtaining Peer Note-taker

 A student in this class is in need of note-taking services.
 If you take clear and legible notes or use a laptop for note-taking please stay after class to meet with the student or myself to discuss the service.
-As a note-taker, you will receive a stipend of $50 or a letter outlining your exemplary service from the Director of the DRC.
-It will be your responsibility to be in class regularly and provide a copy of your notes to the student at the end of each class.
+As a note-taker, you will receive a $50 Palomar College Bookstore gift card or a letter outlining your exemplary service from the Director of the DRC.
+It will be your responsibility to be in class regularly and provide a copy (electronic or hard copy) of your notes to the student or the instructor at the end of each class.
 The NCR paper or copy machine is located at the DRC office in the DSPS building on the San Marcos campus.